Portland Oregon Fishing Guide Service

-River Columbia is the largest river in the entire Pacific Northwest region of the US.
+The Columbia is the largest river in the entire Pacific Northwest region of the US.
 The river starts its journey in the Rocky Mountains of British Columbia, Canada and flows south all the way into North America’s Washington state.

 A significant portion of the Columbia River forms most of the border between Washington and the Oregon states as it follows its path west to the west coast to drain its waters into the Pacific Ocean.

-Columbia River Coho Salmon Fishing – September-October
+Columbia River Coho Salmon Fishing – August-October

 Anglers after Coho salmon in the Portland Rivers are best placed to catch loads of them right after a substation amount of rainfall that tends to send the Coho upstream.

 You can choose to troll fish and cover large areas of a particular fishing spot or Portland River that you’ll be fishing in during the Coho Salmon season.
 Alternatively, anchor your boat and cast lures (wobbling plugs, spinners, spoons, jigs, etc.) or baits of your choice and reel in those Coho Salmon.